2012 NFL referee lockout

 The 2012 NFL referee lockout was a labor dispute between the National Football League (NFL) and the NFL Referees Association (NFLRA) that resulted in the use of replacement officials through Week 3 of the 2012 NFL season.
 The lockout began in June 2012 after both sides failed to reach consensus on a collective bargaining agreement.
-On September 26, 2012, an agreement was reached to end the lockout after increasing criticism of the NFL and the performance of the replacement officials, culminating in the infamous "Fail Mary" game between the Seattle Seahawks and the Green Bay Packers.
+On September 26, 2012, an agreement was reached to end the lockout after increasing criticism of the NFL and the performance of the replacement officials, culminating in the "Fail Mary" game between the Seattle Seahawks and the Green Bay Packers.

 Timeline

 In 2005, the National Football League (NFL) and National Football League Referees Association (NFLRA) agreed to a contract that would last through the 2011 season.
 In 2011, the officials' union had planned to exercise a contract clause to reopen negotiations a year early, but this failed to occur due to the 2011 NFL lockout.

 By June 2012, the league and the officials' union had not yet come to terms on a new collective bargaining agreement, thus failing to resolve the labor dispute.
 On June 4, 2012, the NFL announced it would begin hiring replacement officials.

 After being locked out, the NFL Referees Association accused the league of planning to lock them out all along rather than negotiate a new contract.
 The union contended that the lockout would jeopardize the safety of the players and the integrity of the game, citing the fact that none of the replacement officials would come from the top college divisions and thus would not have enough experience to adjust to the speed of the NFL game or enforce the various players' safety rules.
 The NFL denied these claims, saying that they negotiated in good faith.

 In July 2012, the NFL Referees Association filed a complaint with the National Labor Relations Board, accusing the league of unfair labor practices.